- Physical impacts and adaptation

 Beyond these, individuals, households, businesses and organisations throughout New Zealand are designing and implementing many of their own initiatives aimed at reducing energy use, reducing waste, recycling, and so on.

 Emissions trading is more efficient and flexible than a tax.
 A tax sets the price emitters have to pay per unit of emissions and leaves individuals and companies to decide how much to reduce their emissions.
 Under the emissions trading scheme, the aggregate quantity of net emissions is set, and the market then determines the price of emission units, and therefore the cost per unit of emissions that firms and individuals will face.
-With an internationally linked emissions trading scheme, the price of units tracks the international price of emissions.

 New Zealand's climate change challenge from an economic perspective is to maximise its economic performance within an ongoing carbon constraint.
 Other countries may not face the same carbon constraint for a variety of reasons, at least in the short term.
 There is a concern that a carbon price may cause production from emissions-intensive, trade-exposed sectors to shift from New Zealand to countries without an equivalent carbon pricing regime.